 - 1. Learning log.
 Throughout the semester, you'll keep a learning log: topics you've learned, questions you have, problems you attempted, attempts you made (successful or unsuccessful), and so on.
 This will be a useful record for you in the future, and also useful for discussions with the instructor on how your learning experience is going and you are progressing in your desired understanding of the material.
 It will also be useful in your self-reflections for the course (see next point). - 2.
 Self-reflections.
 At various points during the semester, you'll be asked to write (prompted) self-reflections on your own learning.
 These self-reflections will be turned in for feedback and discussion with the instructor.
 In the final self-reflection, you suggest what grade your learning experience over the course of the semester deserves, and this is the starting point for a discussion with the instructor.
 The instructor reserves the right to assign whatever grade he sees fit.
-However, in practice, people who do this style of assessment of learning find that, if anything, when assigning themselves grades, students are often harsher on themselves than the instructor would be, and instructors often have to bump student grades up from their own self-assessment.

-3. Project.
-There will also be a project at the end of the semester, culminating in a presentation to the class.
+However, in practice, people who do this style of assessment of learning find that, if anything, when assigning themselves grades, students are often harsher on themselves than the instructor would be, and instructors often have to bump student grades up from their own self-assessment. - 3.
+Project or Student Lectures.
+Within the first two weeks of class, the class will elect to either do final projects, or student lectures.
+Student lectures consist of each student learning a topic and teaching the class that topic, through a combination of lecture and exercises.
+Final projects culminate in a shorter (20-30 minute) presentation to the class.
 The project can be purely expository-you read about some topic that we didn't cover in class and then present it to the class-or more research-based, working on an open problem.
 In the latter case, the presentation should still presumably be mostly exposition of the problem, its context, etc., and then some discussion of things you tried or progress you made.
 More details will be forthcoming in the first few weeks of class.
-For students taking the class pass-fail, we still highly recommend the learning log and self-reflections, but the bar for passing will be the presentation from the project.
+For students taking the class pass-fail, we still highly recommend the learning log and self-reflections, but the bar for passing will be the student lecture or the presentation from the project.